Paintsville High School

 Paintsville High School is a secondary-level school located in Paintsville, Johnson County, Kentucky and is part of the Paintsville Independent School District.
-Its student enrollment as of 2015–16 school year was 224 in grades 7 through 12.
+Its student enrollment as of the 2023–2024 school year was 321 in grades 7 through 12.
 The average student to teacher ratio in classes at Paintsville High School is 14:1.

 History

 The Paintsville Independent School system was organized in 1889 originally as the Paintsville Free Graded School.
 In 1892, the first building of Paintsville High School was built.
 It was ravaged by fire shortly thereafter, and was rebuilt.